Do You Have a Public Relations Strategy?

 - Pay-per-click (PPC)

-Investing in your PR content is becoming increasingly popular because it communicates a larger message to people.
-An effective message.
-Since the majority of social platforms are reducing organic reach for business accounts, it’s an effective and efficient way to make sure your content gets to your intended audience, the people you are trying to reach.
+Since the majority of social platforms are reducing organic reach for business accounts, it’s a great way to make sure your content gets to its intended audience — the exact people you are trying to reach.

-But if you have the resilience and dedication, earned media can be the best tactic to build your business reputation and brand.
+But if you have the resilience and dedication, earned media can be the best way to build your business reputation and brand.

-The truth is if you see your business, product, or services being:
+And that’s because if your business, product, or services are:

 - Reviewed on industry blogs